jeremyfa/node-miniproxy/README.md

 Run a proxy that routes your different projects using their package.json files.

-Uses bouncy as proxy engine.
+Uses http-proxy as proxy engine.

 How does it work?
 -----------------